 The Andersons brought Clay Corner Inn to the forefront of lodging in town before many of the in-town hotels were built.
 They closed in June of 2004 to care for her parents, then re-furnished, re-stocked, and re-opened with 8 guest rooms and suites in the original three buildings in March of 2008.

-In September of 2011, the Andersons sold Clay Corner Inn to Rick and Nicky Alvaro, who relocated from California.
+In 2011, the Andersons sold Clay Corner Inn to Rick and Nicky Alvaro, who had relocated to Blacksburg from California.
 As their grandchildren came along, they wished to move closer to family, and Katy and Pawel Nazarewicz purchased the property.
 Joshua, alongside his wife, Jenna, have managed Clay Corner since that time, and have recently purchased the business with all the hopes and enthusiasm of anyone who loves the Bed & Breakfast segment of the hospitality industry.
 The charm, appeal, and location drew us in like it draws so many of our guests from around the world.